-The work of the gospel teams is steadily growing.
-During the year 1927-1928 they assisted in or conducted 210 services outside Fort Wayne, among churches of sixteen denominations.
-Seven hundred songs were sung in these services and scores confessed Christ as their personal Saviour.
-The gospel bus, a conveyance with a capacity of fourteen, is used occasionally for this work, but most of the trips are made by automobile.
-The total per student mileage for the past year was 47,000 miles.
+During the year 1928-1929 the gospel teams have assisted in or conducted 163 services within and outside Fort Wayne, among various denominations.
+Four hundred special songs were sung in these services and scores confessed Christ as their personal Saviour.
+The gospel bus, a conveyance with a capacity of fourteen, is used occasionally for this work; but most of the trips are made by automobile.
+The total per student mileage for the past school year was approximately 22.000 miles.